singhal/singhal.github.io/_pages/people.md

 <br><br><br><br><br>

 # Alumni
-- **Isaac Battey**: Isaac spent a semester in the lab as a STAR graduate student, studying conservation genetics of lizards.
-He is currently a student teacher in chemistry.
+- **Natalya Cardona**: Natalya spent two years in the lab as an undergraduate student & studied niche evolution in _Encelia_.
+She currently is finishing her undergraduate degree.
 - **Melissa Diaz**: Melissa was a biology undergraduate student & studied lizard behavior.
-She graduated in December 2018 and is currently working as instructional support.
+She graduated in December 2018 and is currently working as instructional support while pursuing her Masters in education.
-- **Cecily Garcia**: Cecily spent a semester in the lab as a STAR graduate student, studying conservation genetics of lizards.
-She is currently a third-grade student teacher.
-- **Sara Moore**: Sara spent a semester in the lab as a STAR graduate student, studying conservation genetics of lizards.
-She is currently a student teacher in biology.